What is radon?

 Do I have a radon problem?

 Radon occurs everywhere, but some areas have soil types with higher levels.
 Do you live in a potentially high-radon area?
-The EPA has a national map of radon zones, as does the U.S. Geological Survey.
+The EPA has a national map of radon zones.
 Oregon’s Department of Health Services lists statistical radon levels by available as an interactive map and listed by zip code.
 These numbers don’t answer the question about your home, but can give you an idea of what’s going on around you.

 Okay, but how do I know about radon in my house?

 Home tests are easy and inexpensive.
 The National Safety Council connects you to subsidized options and state resources.
-In Oregon, get two tests (buy one, gift one) for $16.98 through this 2019 Radon Challenge.
+In Oregon, check your eligibility for free kits through the Oregon Health Authority.
 Test kits include detailed instructions.

 First-line tests are boxes you place it in the living area of the lowest level of your house (usually the basement), leave it there for two to three days, and then send the kit into a lab for analysis.
 The more intensive, long-term test — only recommended if the shorter-term test comes up high — is $20 and stays in place for 90 days.